d9pouces/django-floor/doc/source/deployment.rst

 backup
 ------

-A basic DjangoFloor application a different kinds of files:
+A basic DjangoFloor application is made of different kinds of files:

     * the code of your application and its dependencies (you should not have to backup them),
     * static files (as they are provided by the code, you can lost them),